-Our first action was to cancel our Spring trip to China (the epicenter!), Japan, Indonesia and South Korea!
+In early March we joined the South Carolina Coastal Airstream Club for a very successful rally.
+Our first action was to cancel our spring trip to China (the epicenter!), Japan, Indonesia and South Korea!
 Then we also cancelled our fall trip to Sicily and Andalusia.
-When the Canadian border closed, we canceled our summer Airstream trip to Newfoundland.
+When the Canadian border closed, we cancelled our summer Airstream trip to Newfoundland.

 Back to basics!
 Five years of deferred house maintenance and Airstream projects beckoned!

-Our rigorous isolationism made full use of home delivery and curbside pickup, Walmart for basics, Wegmans for special treats, farmers market and seafood market, along with deliveries from Amazon, Alaskan Wild Fish and Naked Wines.
+Our rigorous isolationism made full use of home delivery and curbside pickup, Walmart for basics, Wegmans for special treats, farmers' market and seafood market, along with deliveries from Amazon, Alaskan Wild Fish and our wine club.
 Anything coming into our household was either washed, wiped down with alcohol or left to age for a few days.

 Local Covid outbreaks were reported from several retail and business locations but we rigorously avoided all public venues.
 After 3 months of this regime we were ready to breakout!

-We assembled a rough list of the criteria for our trips: one day six hour maximum travel distance, one fuel stop for the round trip, spacious and distanced campground layout, most likely dry camping location, allow contactless existence for a week to 10 days, be self-contained with all supplies, food and beverages for the entire trip, no restaurant visits, good cellular signal strength to maintain business connectivity, a location that was calm, beautiful and a fun place to enjoy and lift our spirits.
-Sounds like we had high expectations but really we did find a couple of perfect spots!
+We assembled a rough list of the criteria for our trips: a single day six hour maximum travel distance, one fuel stop for the round trip, spacious and distanced campground layout, most likely dry camping location, allow contactless existence for a week to 10 days, be self-contained with all supplies, food and beverages for the entire trip, no restaurant visits, good cellular signal strength to maintain business connectivity, a location that is calm, beautiful and a fun place to enjoy and lift our spirits.
+Sounds like we had high expectations but we really did find a couple of perfect spots!

-Two other important planning issues then become evident.
+Two other important planning issues then became evident.
 Reservations for the best weather windows and pre trip food planning.
-With reasonable two week weather forecasting we could avoid high heat periods (as for dry camping we would not have any air conditioning) and multiple rain days, which needed a last minute opportunity to juggle reservations.
-Once our departure date had been set, we launched into curbside acquisition and kitchen prep mode.
+With reasonable two-week weather forecasting window we could avoid high heat periods (for dry camping we would not have air conditioning) and multiple rain days, which needed a last minute opportunity to juggle reservations.
+Once our departure date had been set, we launched into curb side acquisition and kitchen prep mode.

 We selected two locations that fit most of our wish list.
+Assateague National Seashore (not the State Park) in Maryland and the Outer Banks Hatteras National Seashore at Frisco, North Carolina.

+Super location at Assateague National Seashore on Ocean Loop Giving us bare feet access to dunes and ocean.

+We loved Hatteras so much we went there again in the fall as temperatures were a good 10°F higher than at our Virginia home on the Rappahannock.

+A calm day at the Cape Hatteras beach - Fearsome storms regularly pass through this coastal region and give it the reputation as the Graveyard of the Atlantic with over 600 shipwrecks in the shifting sands offshore.

-Assateague National Seashore (not the State Park) in Maryland and the Outer Banks Hatteras National Seashore at Frisco NC.
-We loved Hatteras so much we went there again in the fall as temperatures were a good 10 degrees higher than at our Virginia home on the Rappahannock.
-The NPS reservation system is quite flexible and allows days to be added to an existing reservation providing there is availability and likewise days can be removed.
-We found this highly useful to avoid periodic bands of the East Coast weather systems.
-Careful use of Google Earth and camp site maps made it possible to select the most appealing sites throughout the campgrounds.
+The NPS reservation system is quite flexible and allows days to be added to an existing reservation providing there is availability and likewise excess days can be cancelled.
+We found this highly useful to avoid periodic stormy weather fronts common with the East Coast weather systems.

+Careful use of Google Earth and campsite maps made it possible to select the most appealing sites throughout the campgrounds

+Google Earth is a valuable resource and tool for planning camping trips.
+High enough image resolution allows detailed examination of camping sites and avoiding unpleasant surprises!

 Golden age pass kept the nightly rate around \$18 so it's incredibly good value!